abhay7321/Chess-Game-with-Engine-in-C/README.md

 SY BTech
 Computer Engineering

-## Usage

-**You can configure the program to some extent by modifying config.h in src/**

-Usage: ./project <file.sv OR file.fen>

-Enter game mode (1 or 2) *

-Enter names of player, choice of color

-Moves specified as [a-h][1-8]-[a-h][1-8] (initial square and final square.
-This works for castling too)

-Promotion of pawn spawns a separate prompt

-* entering 'C' and 'c' quick-starts a single player game as white or black respectively

 ## The Program

-## Board State

-Supports Forsyth Edwards Format for storing board position FEN is a format which stores the state of the chessboard as a string.
-The string is of form:

-  r3k2r/pppppppp/8/8/8/8/PPPPPPPP/1KR5

- Each row between two '/'s represents one row on the board.
-The numbers act as black square padding

-The program takes a filename as command-line argument.

-The file is in format

-Line 1: FEN line

-Line 2: Player info (human or computer, names) [OPTIONAL]

-The program checks whether the string is a valid FEN, converts it to board state, and starts game from that state If invalid, program exits

-Alternately, if no filename is specified, game starts from default starting position of board

-The savegames produced by the game are also in above format.

 ## Game Loop
 Once the game starts, the game waits for user input.
 The input can be